Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-If you add the number together you create the next row.
+If you addCalculations together you create the next row.
 For example by adding the next number together in row 1,3,3,1 doing 1+3=4, 3+3=6, 3+1=4.
 Creates the row 1,4,6,4,1.

 <br /><br />